bcgov/bcdg/docs/design-system/about-the-design-system.md

 # About the design system
 The B.C.
 Design System provides components and resources to help developers and designers build accessible user interfaces faster and more consistently.

 As of February 2024, design system is currently in active development.
-It will replace the legacy design system, hosted on DevHub.
+It will replace the [legacy design system](#the-legacy-design-system), previously hosted on DevHub.
 The legacy design system is no longer supported, and will eventually be deprecated and archived.

 ## On this page
 - [How the design system works](#how-the-design-system-works)